-The Australian and US governments have agreed to invest about A$2 billion on a range of capital infrastructure works and supporting arrangements to assist with implementation of the Initiatives.
+The Australian and US governments have agreed to a significant joint investment in a range of capital infrastructure works and supporting arrangements to assist with implementation of the Initiatives.

-The economic benefits of the Initiatives include infrastructure projects and spending associated with supporting and maintaining infrastructure, facilities and equipment.
+The economic benefits of the Initiatives include the construction of the infrastructure projects as well as spending associated with supporting and maintaining infrastructure, facilities and equipment.

 Australia and the US are investing in infrastructure and facilities at existing Defence sites in the Northern Territory.
 Sites include: